-- Consultants E4tech are leading a consortium delivering ETI’s latest bioenergy project
+- Consultants E4tech led a consortium delivering ETI’s latest bioenergy project

-- This techno-economic analysis will review the economic and performance benefits and trade-offs associated with pre-processing bioenergy feedstocks
+- This techno-economic analysis reviewed the economic and performance benefits and trade-offs associated with pre-processing bioenergy feedstocks

-- Project will run in parallel with another ETI project that is characterising UK grown feedstocks
+- Project ran in parallel with another ETI project that was aiming to characterise UK grown feedstocks

-E4tech has been selected to lead a consortium that will deliver the latest project in ETI’s bioenergy programme - a techno-economic assessment of biomass pre-processing.
+E4tech was selected to lead a consortium that delivered the project in ETI’s bioenergy programme - a techno-economic assessment of biomass pre-processing.

-This project will provide an assessment of the economic and performance trade-offs associated with pre-processing options, and the value they provide compared with more conventional technology improvement approaches.
+This project provided an assessment of the economic and performance trade-offs associated with pre-processing options, and the value they provided compared with more conventional technology improvement approaches.

 Pre-processing technologies assessed will include drying, blending, chipping, pelleting, torrefaction and pyrolysis, amongst others.
-Using process modelling and sensitivity analysis, the project will compare different bioenergy system approaches with, and without, pre-processing steps between feedstock production and an energy conversion plant.
-The analysis will use feedstock data from a parallel ETI project that is characterising feedstocks grown in the UK.
+Using process modelling and sensitivity analysis, the project compared different bioenergy system approaches with, and without, pre-processing steps between feedstock production and an energy conversion plant.
+The analysis used feedstock data from a parallel ETI project that was characterising feedstocks grown in the UK.